akh1la/akh1la/README.md

 LLM guardrails for safe outputs, and ElevenLabs TTS for voice responses.
 End-to-end latency: **sub-400ms** across 50+ simulated interactions.

-This wasn't a course project.
-It was designed, built, and optimized the way a real production system should be.

 [→ View Repository](https://github.com/akh1la/AI-Call-Agent-master)